Vince Dooley, longtime Georgia football coach, dies at 90 - WHIZ News

 Dooley’s four-decade stay ended unceremoniously.
 He was forced into retirement after a nasty spat with then-university President Michael Adams in 2004.

-Dooley never left Athens and remained a fixture around the football program, often sitting in on news conferences conducted by the last coach he hired, Mark Richt, and the current coach, Kirby Smart.
+Dooley never left Athens and remained a fixture around the football program, often sitting in on news conferences conducted by the last coach he hired, Mark Richt, and Smart.

 Coaching ran in the Dooley blood, for sure.